-TOLEDO—Now through June 18, you can help support Helping Hands of St. Louis by going to the Meijer on 1725 S. Wheeling Street, in Oregon, OH, and purchasing a Simply Give card.
-The Oregon Meijer store selected Helping Hands of St. Louis to be the benefactor for their Simply Give Campaign.
+TOLEDO—Sunday, Aug.
+20 through Saturday, Sept.
+16, you can help support Helping Hands of St. Louis by going to the Meijer on 1725 S. Wheeling Street, in Oregon, OH, and purchasing a Simply Give card.
+Once again, the Oregon Meijer store has selected Helping Hands of St. Louis to be the benefactor for their Simply Give Campaign.

-Only cards purchased at the Meijer in Oregon, OH, will benefit Helping Hands.
-All proceeds will go on gift cards that Helping Hands of St. Louis can use to purchase food items for their pantry and on-site meals.
+Only Simply Give cards purchased at the Meijer in Oregon, OH, will benefit Helping Hands of St. Louis.
+Donations in increments of $10 will be loaded onto gift cards which will be given to Helping Hands to purchase purchase food items for their pantry and on-site meals.

 Each Meijer store partners with a local food pantry during campaigns to ensure that all donations generated remain within local communities.The Simply Give program runs three times a year to help fulfill the needs of our food pantry partners when they need it most: Spring, Fall and Holiday.
 The partnering food pantries are rotated to ensure broader outreach in our communities.

 Instead of determining what food to donate to food pantry partners, the Simply Give program allows them the flexibility to choose the grocery items best suited for the families they serve in their communities, including baby food, formula, diapers and wipes.

 Thank you for your generous support of Helping Hands of St. Louis, a ministry of Catholic Charities Diocese of Toledo!